luisw90/archiwebsite-frontend/README.md

 ## Design
 I wanted the UI to be interactive and clean.
 I therefore ensured that editting and adding was simple and without the need to use modals or by taking the user away from the main page.

-## Tools & backend
+## Tools
-This is a Next.js project bootstrapped with create-next-app.
+This is a Next.js project